Toys aren’t just fun. They’re learning power tools for your child’s brain–even if they’re not marketed as “educational.”

 So, just so say no to “phubbing”—snubbing your baby with your phone by texting or answering e-mails when you’re supposed to be playing together.
 Everyone knows the feeling: You’re with your spouse/boyfriend/girlfriend or colleagues and they’re on their phone when you’re trying to get their attention.
 Wah!

 Which toys should you buy for your baby?
-Read on for a game plan for now, the holiday season—and beyond—with help from Parents magazine and Dr. Toy.
+Read on for a game plan for now with help from Parents magazine and Dr. Toy.

 Reality check: In the U.S. toys are a $22 billion industry.
 That amounts to lots to choose from and decipher on store shelves.
 To help you buy the best toys for your baby or toddler, Parents magazine editors and kid testers they recruited spent all summer testing toys by playing with them and .